Declan2001/SELF-telescope/README.md

 If you want to plot the aperture graph add the extra flag in plotting_rays function
 - easily can be done for ellipse too if you follow same code format of aperture code (not done yet, but could be easiy done)

+### Install and Run for Python:
+- Need an interface to code under.
+I enjoy using VSCode, best to use especially if you are planning on getting into python.
+Can code from the command line with "nano" or "vim" if you are born in the 1800's.
+Another good interface is PyCharm.
+You can easily download any of these from the internet.
+- Install matplotlib and numpy (might need to install pip to do this)
+- "pip install numpy" and "pip install matplotlib" in the command line will accomplish this
+- ALSO, Need to change the base path of the folder to whereever you put the "SELF_RAYTRACE_DATA" folder.
+It is currently using my personal one.

 ## Fiber Experiment
 ### Data location: